Future Kiss: Singles

 "Revive" was released on 1 April 2009, as a double-A side with "Puzzle", which was included on Kuraki's second compilation album All My Best.
 The song served as the opening theme song to the Japanese anime television series Case Closed.
 A Latin-influenced J-pop song produced by Kuraki's long-time collaborator, Aika Ohno and Miguel Sá Pessoa, "Revive" was a commercial success.
-The double-A side single peaked at number three on the Oricon Weekly Singles Chart, becoming her first song to enter within top three on the chart in the last four year, since "Ashita e Kakeru Hashi" (2004).
+The double-A side single peaked at number three on the Oricon Weekly Singles Chart, becoming her first song to enter within top three on the chart in the last four years, since "Ashita e Kakeru Hashi" (2004).
 The single has sold more than 48,000 copies in Japan alone.

 "Beautiful" was released on 10 June 2009, as the second single from Kuraki's second compilation album All My Best.
 The song was re-arranged as "Comfortable Version" and included on Future Kiss.
 The song peaked at number two on the Oricon Weekly Singles Chart and number five on the Billboard Japan Hot 100.
 The song served as the commercial song to the Japanese cosmetic brand, Salon Style by Kosé Cosmeport.
 The song has sold over 36,000 copies as of August 2018.

 "Drive Me Crazy" was released on 3 March 2010, as a double-A side with "Eien Yori Nagaku".
 The song served as the Japanese theme song to the American science fiction television series Heroes: Season 3.
 The R&B-influenced J-pop song managed to sold approximately 30,000 copies and peaked at number four on the Oricon Weekly Singles Chart.

 "Summer Time Gone" was released on 31 August 2010 as the fourth single from the album.
 The song served as the ending theme song to the Japanese anime television series Case Closed and television commercial song to the cosmetic brand, Esprique Precious by Kosé, in which Kuraki appeared.
 The song peaked at number four on the Oricon Singles Chart and number eight on the Billboard Japan Hot 100, selling over 33,000 copies.